xeen96/portfolio/README.md

 # Portfolio Website

 This is a personal portfolio website built with React.
-You can view the deployed project here: [Live Demo](https://xeen96.github.io/portfolio/).
+It allows you to showcase your projects, contact information, and resume.

 ## Installation